sys-bio/Libstructural/docs/libstruct_examples.rst

 .. end

-The load command will also by default add reaction ids of the form _Jx and species ids of the form Sx.
-To override these default names, see section below.
+The load command will also by default add reaction ids of the form '_Jx' and species ids of the form 'Sx'.
+To override these default names, see the section below.

 Assigning Reaction and Species Ids
 ----------------------------------

-When loading a model from a stoichiometry matrix, a label can be added to reactions and species.
+When loading a model from a stoichiometry matrix, reactions and species can be optionally labelled.

 .. code:: python

   import structural
   ls = structural.LibStructural()
-  matrix = [[  1, -1, -1], [  0, -1,  1], [  0,  1, -1]] # matrix can be a numpy 2d array
+  matrix = [[  1, -1, -1], [  0, -1,  1], [  0,  1, -1]] # matrix can also be a numpy 2d array

   print ls.getStoichiometryMatrix()
   print ls.getSpeciesIds()
   print ls.getReactionsIds()

-  print('\n\n')

   # load Ids
   ls.loadSpeciesIdsWithValues (['a', 'b', 'c'], [0, 0, 0]) # The array length for both ids list and values list should be equal to the number of species ls.loadReactionIdsWithValues (['F1', 'F2', 'F3'],[0, 0, 0])

+  # Reanalyze with the new labels
   ls.analyzeWithQR()

   print ls.getSpeciesIds()